mmvrstudio/mernstack-redux-store/README.md

     - This project is a full stack web application using the MERN Stack to create an e-commerce website.
     - This app uses React and Redux with Stripe payments.
     - The users are able to checkout even when they lose connection and view their order history out of checkout.
-    - The users are able to sign up and login in to their account.
+    - The users are able to sign up and login into to their account.

 #Installation:
     - npm i